avehtari/BDA_course_Aalto/exercises/ex7_rubric.md

 ### Q21 · Scale · 1 point

-Hierarchical model: *discussion about question iii)*
+Hierarchical model: *discussion about question iii)*, the posterior distribution of the mean of the quality measurements of the seventh machine.

 Response: